 I started with fresh cranberries.
 You can usually find them in the grocery store at this time of the year, but frozen cranberries will also work if that’s all you can find.

-Instead of water, I used orange juice instead to cook the cranberries, along with some sugar to sweeten things up.
-Fresh-squeezed orange juice is always best (as long as the oranges are ripe and sweet – you don’t want to add to the tartness here), but you can absolutely use regular old bottled orange juice (I often do).
+Instead of water, I used orange juice to cook the cranberries, along with some sugar to sweeten things up.
+Fresh-squeezed orange juice is always best (as long as the oranges are ripe and sweet – you don’t want to add to the tartness here), but you can absolutely use bottled orange juice (I often do).

 This is the cranberry sauce that made me LOVE cranberry sauce, and now it disappears off my Thanksgiving table!